|

 -

-playback system, ensure that your colour output signals control the
+custom playback system, ensure that your colour output signals

 -

-or other means to clearly mark how many channels the projector can
+connector, or other means to clearly mark how many channels

-(red, green and blue) into more than three colour channels.
-(For
+colour inputs (red, green and blue) into more than three

 -